 True joy of Diwali comes in celebrating it with others and one way of doing it is by exchanging gifts with your loved ones.

 Let us opt for organic gifts like plants, khadi clothing, spices, organic tea etc, and also reduce waste by using old newspaper for gift packaging.
-These items are easily available at home and also biodegradable.
+These items are easily available at home and are also biodegradable which make them perfect for an eco friendly Diwali.